burrunan/gradle-cache-action/README.md

 - 🔗 Link to Build Scan in build results
 - 💡 Gradle build failure markers added to the diff view (e.g. `compileJava` or `compileKotlin` markers right in the commit diff)

+## Version notes

+`v1` uses `node16` which has been deprecated, so consider upgrading to `v2`.
+The upgrade requires only changing the version, however the newer `node20` might be missing if you use an old runner.

 ## Usage

 Add the following code to your workflow file in the `.github/workflows` directory.